-In 2022, the Estonian Open Air Museum is celebrating its 65th anniversary.
+In 2022, the Estonian Open Air Museum celebrated its 65th anniversary.
 The biggest open-air museum in Estonia, which lies on 70 hectares on the territory of the former Rocca al Mare summer estate in Tallinn, was established on 22 May 1957.
 It is dedicated to the research of the architectural heritage and living conditions of Estonian country people.
 By now, 80 buildings from the 18th–20th centuries have been transferred to the museum, most of which are located in 14 farmyards.
 The newest development of the museum is a block of flats from the Soviet period

 which introduces rural life in 1967, 1978, 1993, and 2019.